open-policy-agent/opa/docs/book/how-do-i-test-policies.md

 | timer_rego_query_parse_ns    | 12337169 |
 +------------------------------+----------+
 ```
-As seen from the above table, all results are dislayed.
+As seen from the above table, all results are displayed.
 The profile results are
 sorted on the default sort criteria.

 #### Example: Display top `5` profile results